-15 These results are consistent with other studies on developing countries.
+15These results are consistent with other studies on developing countries.

-16 See, e.g. Cavalli-Sforza and Feldman (1981), Bowles and Gintis (2002), and Richerson and Boyd (2005).
+16See, e.g., Cavalli-Sforza and Feldman (1981), Bowles and Gintis (2002) and Richerson and Boyd (2005).

-Earlier articles emphasizing the evolutionary selection of preferences include Galor and Moav (2002) and Clark and Hamilton (2006).
+17Earlier articles emphasizing the evolutionary selection of preferences include Galor and Moav (2002) and Clark and Hamilton (2006).
 A recent paper by Baudin (2010) incorporates the interaction of evolutionary forces and cultural transmission in a Beckerian model of endogenous fertility.
-The interplay between cultural diversity and economic growth is analyzed in Ashraf and Galor (2012).